Persian famine of 1917–1919: Reaction

 During the famine years, several politicians served as Prime Minister and all adopted interventionist policies.

-In order to control the situation of food supply, the government in Persia appointed Abdollah Mostowfi as chief of the alimentation service (raʾīs-e arzāq) in October 1916, before his later boss Mokhber al-Saltaneh took office as the minister for alimentation (vazīr-e arzāq) in October 1917.
+In order to control the situation of food supply, the Iranian government appointed Abdollah Mostowfi as chief of the alimentation service (raʾīs-e arzāq) in October 1916, before his later boss Mokhber al-Saltaneh took office as the minister for alimentation (vazīr-e arzāq) in October 1917.
 Siham al-Dawlah became chief of the bakery bureau (raʾīs-e nānvāʾī) in 1918 and an alimentation committee (komīté-ye arzāq) was also formed out of seven or eight influential merchants.
-The committee met daily and assisted the government with advise, including a proposal to introduce government incentive for bread.
+The committee met daily and assisted the government with advice, including a proposal to introduce government incentive for bread.

-In 1918, the United States rejected the request of Persian government for a $2 million loan dedicated to famine relief.
+In 1918, the United States rejected the request of the Iranian government for a $2 million loan dedicated to famine relief.

 Members of the Jungle movement sheltered refugees who came to Gilan from other parts of the country and founded a charity to help them.
 They also sent several tons of rice to the capital.
 In Tabriz, the Democrats who were armed suppressed hoarders and speculators while organizing the relief.

 Congregational prayers for rain were observed during the famine, including those of Mashhad in 1917, where babies and animals were also brought.

 In Tabriz, medical missionary William Summerill Vanneman was appointed by the U.S. consul to be chairman of the Tabriz relief committee.
 In this role, he communicated with Secretary of State Robert Lansing and U.S. Ambassador Henry Morgenthau to manage funds sent by the American Committee for Armenian and Syrian Relief, now known as the Near East Foundation.